oyoclass/python3editor-doc/doc/modules/urllib.md

 #### Use OYOclass Proxy

 Some schools may have firewalls that block domains.
 For example, if your school blocks access to the "ip-api.com" domain, you won't get data returned like the above.
-In such case, you can use our proxy by simply prepending `https://proxy.oyoclass.com/` to any URL that you want to fetch data from.
+In these cases, you can use our proxy by simply prepending `https://proxy.oyoclass.com/` to any URL that you want to fetch data from.

 ```python
 from urllib.request import urlopen